mabiesen/My_Site_OLD_NO_RAILS/README.md

 # ResponsiveResume-XHTML
-Goal is to create resume and portfolio that are fully responsive.
+OLD GOAL: to create resume and portfolio that are fully responsive.
 Inspired by recent work with Unity, an extremely versatile application that allows one to create apps for a variety of platforms.

+NEW GOAL: one-stop-shop matthewbiesen page.
+This seems like a great idea as I am not very fond of social media so my webpresence is lacking in that regard.
+Page will help to provide insight into my personality.

 Late Update 1/4/2017:
 * mattbiesen.com successfully directed to matthewbiesen.com.
 NOTE: As of this time, I have not updated matthewbiesen.com.
 * Project increased in scope!!!
 This is going to be an all-in-one Matthew Biesen website that will house my interests as well as career pursuits.
 * Added headers, pdf resume page, homepage, page for pi/arduino project pictures.
 Site contains links to additional pages that have yet to be created.
+* finally got text scroll on page reload to work, but cheated slightly: used Jquery objects directly instead of citing from an array.
+No matter what I tried, calls to array indexes returned object text instead of the object itself.
+Tried converting text to object via $() and other methods with no success.
+This was a little disheartening, I hope to find out where my code was lacking.

 Update as of 1/4/2017:
 * Instructed Godaddy to associated mattbiesen.com with mattthewbiesen.com.
 Not yet working.